JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: and wrap that to the box

-JR: yes
+JR: yes,

-JR: how do we do that
+how do we do that?

-NS: Now we leave the UV editor and go to the Shading panel that is where we do texture setups you have 4 main panels there the model
+NS: Now we leave the UV editor and go to the Shading panel.
+That is where we do texture setups. you have 4 main panels there, the model,

 JR: ok. because of whatever i did there, i have a Principled BSDF putting green on the model

-NS: and to the left of it a directory yes it uses a default
+NS: and to the left of it a directory ...
+Yes it uses a default.

 JR: yes
 JR: so somewhere in the folders i would find a texture?